-The Mendini shell doesn’t sound bad, but it is not recommended for stage-performance.
-With proper tuning, be can be used to produce fairly good music while practicing or performing smaller gigs.
+The Mendini shell doesn’t sound bad, but it is not recommended for stage performance.
+With proper tuning, be can be used to produce fairly good music while practising or performing smaller gigs.

 The cymbals are a major disappointment.
 The crash cymbals, for instance, makes it feel like you are banging on sheet metal; no actual substance to the quality of the sound – only noise.

 Practicing with the cymbals to develop your rhythm and style is ok but, for good quality sound from your crash cymbals, it is recommended to replace them as soon as possible.

 Mendini provides a decent drum set for the cost that is requested.
 It’s not recommended for gigs or stage performances but it would be a great kit for an adult or teenage starter.